Your free business.com+ membership unlocks exclusive tech deals and advisor support

 What’s the difference between givers and takers in leadership?

-To understand which category best describes your leadership style, such as a modern leader, consider these characteristics of givers and takers in leadership:
+To understand which category best describes your leadership style, consider these common characteristics of givers and takers.

 Givers

-• Genuinely care about the needs of team members and work to help them achieve their goals.
+• Genuinely care about team members’ needs and help them achieve their goals

 Takers

-• Take all the credit (even when they’ve done the least to earn it).
+• Take credit, even when they’ve done little to earn it

-• Compete with others instead of working with others.
+• Compete with others instead of focusing on workplace collaboration

 Did You Know?Did you know

-Most people don’t align with just one leadership style.
-Depending on the interaction, people may shift from one leadership style to another.
+In modern leadership, most people don't align with just one leadership style.
+Depending on the situation, leaders may shift between giving, taking and matching behaviors.

 How can you balance being a giver and a taker as a leader?